CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-rackware-blueprint.md

 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
 RackWare licensing information can be obtained by email info@rackwareinc.com.

 ### About RackWare
-CenturyLink Cloud works with [RackWare](www.rackwareinc.com) to provide a software management suite for cloud called RackWare Management Module (RMM).
+CenturyLink Cloud works with [Rackware's web page](http://www.rackwareinc.com) to provide a software management suite for cloud called RackWare Management Module (RMM).
 The RMM solution enables Enterprises to implement 4 major use cases: workload mobility, backup, disaster recovery, and AutoScaling.

 ### Frequently Asked Questions